-He knows the answer.
-He just wants to hear me say it.
-He needs proof that it's true, so he can prove my family guilty.
-So he can tear my life apart.
+He knew the answer.
+He just wanted to hear me say it.
+He needed proof that it was true, so he could prove my family guilty.
+So he could tear my life apart.

-One second passes, then two.
-I know I should tell him the truth.
+One second passed, then two.
+I knew I should tell him the truth.

-But Rey, sitting there, he makes me so mad.
-He knows nothing about me, nothing about my "messed-up family".
-Or, he knows something, but it's not the important part.
-He knows my dad as a monster, cruel to his kids and absorbed in his problems.
+But Rey, sitting there, made me so mad.
+He knew nothing about me, nothing about my “messed-up family.”
+Or, he knew something, but not the important part.
+He knew my dad was a monster, cruel to his kids and absorbed in his problems.

-But Rey doesn't know, and never will know, that Dad used to spin us until we were all laughing too hard to breathe, that he taught me how to deal with life better than anyone else could.
+But Rey didn’t know that Dad used to spin us until we were all laughing too hard to breathe, that he taught me how to deal with life better than anyone else could.

-Rey will only ever see my mom as fragile and depressed.
-He has never tasted the secret apple pie that she used to make, he hasn't felt her gentle hands comb his hair.
+Rey would only ever see my mom as fragile and depressed.
+He had never tasted the secret apple pie that she used to make, he hadn’t felt her gentle hands comb his hair.

 Me and my sister would never be anything but a charity case to him.
-He will never hear Nia sing her songs, her voice light and feathery.
-He won't ever see me paint, my eyes relaxed at last.
+He would never hear Nia sing her songs, her voice light and feathery.
+He wouldn’t ever see me paint, my eyes relaxed at last.

 He.
 Doesn’t.
 Care.